larsgeb/hmclab/_sources/examples.rst.txt

 Examples and tutorials
 ======================

-All these examples can be downloaded as Jupyter notebooks.
+All these tutorials are generated from Jupyter Notebooks that can be found in the project folder :code:`/examples/notebooks`.

+If you don't understand a particular piece of inverse theory related to sampling, write us a message (issue) on the GitHub repo and we will try to throw a tutorial together.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   examples/Himmelblau sampling
+   examples/0.1 - Getting started
+   examples/0.2 - Tuning Hamiltonian Monte Carlo
+   examples/1 - Gaussian inverse problems - dense forward operator
+   examples/2 - Gaussian inverse problems - sparse forward operator
-   examples/Separate priors per dimension examples/Sparse tomographic reconstructions examples/Continuous inverse problems on FEM meshes
+   examples/3 - Separate priors per dimension
+   examples/4 - Creating your own inverse problem